HighNESS Conceptual Design Report: Volume I: Thermal Scattering Libraries

 \subsection{Experimental investigations of graphitic compounds}

-To support the work on the graphitec compounds, we carried out a series of measurements at the BOA \cite{MORGANO201446} beamline as the Paul Scherrer Institute.
-These measurements were deemed necessary due to the lack of information of neutronic properties of expanded Bragg-edge graphitic compounds, and as a way to understand better the structural and dynamical properties of the material.
+To support the work on the graphitec compounds, we carried out a series of measurements at the BOA \cite{MORGANO201446} beamline at the Paul Scherrer Institute.
+These measurements were deemed necessary due to the lack of information of neutronic properties of expanded Bragg-edge graphitic compounds, and as a way to understand the structural and dynamical properties of the material better.

 For the measurements, we prepared several different graphitic compound samples in flake form.
 These included normal graphite, graphite oxide, deuterated graphite oxide, graphite oxide intercalated with water and deuterated graphite oxide intercalated with heavy water.